discordeno/discordeno/site/docs/nodejs/EventHandler/event-manager.md

     const eventsFolder = resolveFolder("../events");
     fs.readdirSync(eventsFolder).map(async (file) => {
       if (!file.endsWith(".js")) return;

       const fileName = path.join(eventsFolder, file);
       const event = require(fileName);
       const eventName = file.split(".")[0];

       this._events[`${eventName}`] = event;
     });

     return this._events;
   }
 }

 module.exports = EventManager;
 ```

-This code above, which also can be found in the
+The code above, which can also be found in the
 [template repo](https://github.com/discordeno/discordeno/tree/main/template/nodejs/Managers/EventManager.js) will loop
 through all the files in the `events` folder and load the functions into the `_events` object.

-So that the client also knows which events it should execute, you need to pass the functions in the
+In order to let the client know which events should be processed, you need to pass the functions in the
-`createBot<options>.events` object
+`createBot<options>.events` object.

 ```js
 const Discord = require("discordeno");